hotpeppersec/cloudlab/book/_source/00_intro.rst

    single: Infrastructure as Code (IaC)
    single: Continuous Delivery

-The world is changing with respect to how how software is created and maintained.
+The world is changing with respect to how software is created and maintained.
 Folks at the leading edge in today's computing industry are not just building software, but are curating it through a cyclical process of continuous development, testing, use, and improvement.
 With increasing frequency, applications and workloads are moving to